by Ginny Battson.

 The residential lots of leafy Gilbert Street are studded with blue and red flags, remnants from last winter’s political war that saw Republican oilmen G.W.
 Bush and Dick Cheney take charge of the Whitehouse for a second term.
 With Ben-dog on a long leash, we follow the battle flags west, casting purple shadows ahead of us.
 We walk past classic-style weatherboard homes and gas guzzling SUVs slewn across hardstandings until we find the end of the road.
 Tarmac gives way to paper birch and alder and we greet the softer edge of the great American Eastern Deciduous Forest.
 It feels like a rite of passage.

 In the human realm, I am entering The Orono Land Trust, a public/private non-profit organisation, legally banding sections of post-logging and regenerating northern hardwood forest together for the purpose of wildlife protection and local enjoyment.
 This forest seems fairly tame compared to the great national parks of Maine like the Katahdin Woods or the rugged Mahoosuc Notch of the Appalachian Trail.
 But even here, surrounded by roads including the Interstate 95, I have seen fresh black bear scratches oozing sap from bark.
 It’s not like entering the woods back home in Wales.
+It’s the sort of place that you can capture some amazing images, even if you don’t yet own the best wireless trail camera, simply because wildlife there is so abundant – a trail camera would be beneficial for getting some candid snaps of animals in their natural habitat, day or night.

 Elbows in, we slip-slide down a wet path to the Johnny Mack Brook where olive reflections of a newly unfurled canopy merge with black and silver melt water.
 Better still, this is the realm of Castor canadensis, the North American beaver, larger than their Eurasian counterpart, maybe up to 60lbs of large, brown rodent.
 And they dwell intensely here on the easy inclines of the Johnny Mack; signature gnawings, dams, lodges, mud ramps and woody debris in droves.
 I long for my baby to see a wet nose or a rippling flank in the stream.
 But they are largely nocturnal, and we’re a little late in the morning.